mide42/ListOfLets/ListOfLets.md

 **Scriptlet:**
 A *Scriptlet* is a type of COM component, whereas COM stands for Microsoft's *Component Object Model*.
-Such an Scriptlet can contain HTML code andcode in a scripting language.<br>
+Such an Scriptlet can contain HTML code and code in a scripting language.<br>
 Resources:
 [Article on *msdn.microsoft.com*](https://msdn.microsoft.com/en-us/library/office/aa189871(v=office.10).aspx).